Speakers

 Sophie is the Head of the MHRA GPvP Compliance Team and a senior pharmacovigilance inspector.
 She became an inspector 2018 and has since led a number of complex and technically diverse inspections.
 In her current role, she is responsible for ensuring the operational delivery of pharmacovigilance inspections and refining the MHRA's GPvP inspection programme.
 Inspector training, the development and update of pharmacovigilance legislation and guidance as well as stakeholder engagement and education continue to be a key part of her work.
 In previous roles, Sophie was responsible for the assessment of safety variations at the MHRA, and worked in medical information and on a regulatory affairs project in industry.

-Louise Woodward, PHD
+Louise Woodward, PhD

 UK QPPV and Local Safety Responsible, Roche Products Ltd, United Kingdom